austinzumbro/01-challenge-horiseon/README.md

 In my opinion, none of the images on the page provide "necessary information," so I have purposefully left the alt attributes empty.

-> Beyond including "necessary information," the discussion around how best to use alt text seems to largely come down to personal preference.
-As a person who does not currently use a screen reader, I have questions about the experience of using one and would like to try it out.
-For example, given that purely decorative image is meant to improve the visual experience, does the inclusion of decorative alt text similarly improve a reading experience?
-In that vein, should alt properties of decorative images be about tone and message rather than a literal description?
-Should the hero image in this project have an alt text along the lines of "our team is working hard to meet your goals."
+> Side note: beyond including "necessary information," guidance around  alt text usage and inclusion appears to come down to personal preference.
+As someone who does not currently use a screen reader, I have questions about the experience of using one and would like to try it out to learn more.
+For example, if purely decorative images are meant to improve the visual experience of a site, does the inclusion of decorative alt text similarly improve the reading experience?
+In that vein, should alt properties of decorative images be more about tone and message rather than a literal description?
+For example, perhaps the hero image in this project should have alt text like, "Our team is working hard to meet your goals."

 ---

 #### Odds and Ends